 For most, photography is the art of capturing light.
-I am, however, more interested in the absence of it.
-In fact, I consider darkness to remain a profoundly underrated architect of our perception.
+I am, however, more interested in the absence of it, which I regard as a profoundly underrated architect of our perception.

-Since light in my photography plays second violin to the darkness, I use it sparingly; my photographs are often gloomy and almost always shot in black and white.
-Apart from creating a stronger emotional effect, discarding the colour information enables me to convey an unambiguous synthesis of what captivates me in the scene.
+Since light in my photography remains subordnate to the darkness, I use it sparingly; my photographs tend to offer a gloomy perspective, often being shot in black and white.
+I also prefer a synthetic composition to an overemphasised one.
+Apart from creating a stronger emotional effect, discarding the inessential details enables me to convey a well-pronounced visual summary of the scene.

 In my work, I attempt to illustrate the condition of the present-day humanity in the form of a parable.
 Inspired by the hermetic art of the XV and XVI century, I frequently employ visual metaphor, that is closely related to the world we live in.
 The allegorical scenes containing various ambiguous symbols hold the key to unravelling the mystery of human condition, confined within the bounds of contemporary environment.